SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 If you have configured the network in the ‘source’ version, the new configuration will be performed in the upgrade version when this task is executed.

-#### Expanding the data disk size
+#### Expanding the disk size

+You can expand the disk size of installation disk and data disk at the same time.

 1. Shutdown the VM.

-2. Edit the data disk size in the hypervisor.
+2. Edit the disk size in the hypervisor.
 See the hypervisor specific documentation for increasing the disk size.

 3. Start the VM.

 4. Run the *post_installation.sh* script.

 5. Select the option **5.
-Expand data disk size**.
+Expand disk size**.

-6. Confirm to continue with expanding the data disk size.
+6. Confirm to continue with expanding the disk size.

-The disk size expanding process consists of multiple steps which are executed sequentially.
+The disk size expansion process consists of multiple steps which are executed sequentially.
 After a step has been executed, its status will be shown on the console.
 In case of any failure in any of the steps, the process halts and a failure message appears on the console.

 #### Updating the tenant password